Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 #### Personal goals

 Thus far, Velocity Lapse is very much usable for creating time lapses.
 However, I still have a few personal feature needs that I believe need to be implemented.
-The editor features, motion blur, and star trails are some big ones that I feel are missing.
+The camera and editor features, motion blur, and star trails are some big ones that I feel are missing.
 I hope that I can find the time to bring these features into the app in the coming months and years.

 Overall, going from not knowing Flutter and not much about Android development, to having an app in beta bringing some ROI and good feedback, I feel that I have learned a lot.
 It most certainly has been a journey of overcoming challenges, both technical and physical.